She found her birth father via DNA. He’s a fugitive accused of killing his whole family.

 But Gillcrist, 63, says she could not have anticipated just how notorious he would be: Her birth father, William Bradford Bishop Jr., is accused of violently murdering his wife, mother and three sons with a small sledgehammer, she would learn.
 The notorious fugitive from Bethesda has been wanted by the FBI since 1976, at one point appearing on the agency’s Ten Most Wanted list.

 When Gillcrist first found out about his identity, “I just laughed,” she told WECT last week.
-“We have a great sense of humor in my adoptive family and I thought, ‘Of course, my father’s a murderer!”
+“We have a great sense of humor in my adoptive family and I thought, ‘Of course, my father’s a murderer!' ”

 That revelation, which she also recounted in a new book, “It’s in my Genes,” is the latest case of a DNA test — a cheek swab or vial of saliva meant to learn more about family ancestry — leading to a very different kind of genealogical discovery, sometimes with troubling consequences.